spacetelescope/slitlessutils/docs/glossary.rst

 	simple source
 		A source that has a single :term:`dispersed region`.

+	source
+		A region on the sky that will be considered for processing (typically the :doc:`extraction <extraction>` or :doc:`simulation <simulation>` modules).
+A source will have some metadata (e.g. brightness, barycenter, set of direct-image pixels, etc.) and may have a single spectrum (see :term:`simple source`) or multiple spectra (see :term:`compound source`).

+	source ID
+		The unique identification number associated with a given :term:`source`.

 	spectral dispersion
 		The parametric curve governing the wavelength along the :term:`spectral trace`.
 Sometimes called the *wavelength solution*.